melissaamshun/lab-02/README.md

 ## Drive PDF
 Answer for Question 1:

    With 50% loss added, some numbers were missing on the server side and some sequences were fully lost.
+THis is because UDp does not provide the error correction to recover lost packets.

 Answer for Question 2:

-   Speed changes, but not reliability.
+   Reliability did not change for TCP; this is because TCP retransmits data back to the sender to recover any lost or corrupted packets.

 Answer for Question 3:

+  TCP response was slower after spamming sequences.
+TCP essentially does more to send packets (error correction, retransmission, ordering) to ensure reliability nd also modifies transmission rate to match the current bandwitdh.

 ## tcp_server.c